joshwlambert/relaxedDAISIEdep/README.md

 relaxedDAISIE is a package that contains all the code to reproduce Lambert et al. (2020) doi:

+This package is tailored to the Peregrine High Performance Computer Cluster at the University of Groningen.

 ## Installation

 You can install the released version of relaxedDAISIE from [github](https://github.com/joshwlambert/relaxedDAISIE) with: